-The Office for Community Partnerships assists in brokering relationships with community partners, training faculty and students to participate in community-engaged pedagogies, coordinating partnership planning and reporting community impact.
+The Office for Community Partnerships assists in brokering relationships with community partners, training faculty and students to participate in community-engaged pedagogies, and reporting community impact.

 Community-Engaged Learning: Course work designed to address specific community needs and/or access community knowledge while providing opportunities for reflection on real-world, hands-on experiences.
 Independent or course-related research designed to address specific community questions posed by community partners.